nick-lifx/hsbk_rgb/README.md

   15000, and converts it to a (u, v) value in the CIE 1960 colour space, using an approximation by Krystek (see CIE 1960 colour space in Wikipedia).

-* `kelv_to_rgb_srgb` -- this takes a Kelvin value, which can be in the range 1000 to 15000, and converts it to a gamma-encoded (R, G, B) value in the SRGB colour space, using the `kelv_to_uv` algorithm as a backend.
+* `kelv_to_rgb` -- this takes a Kelvin value, which can be in the range 1000 to 15000, and converts it to a gamma-encoded (R, G, B) value in the SRGB colour space, using the `kelv_to_uv` algorithm as a backend.
 The result is the same as calling `hsbk_to_rgb` with saturation 0 and brightness 1.
 Kelvin below some minimum are outside the SRGB gamut and must be interpreted.

-* `mired_to_rgb_srgb` -- this is essentially the same as `kelv_to_rgb_srgb`
+* `mired_to_rgb` -- this is essentially the same as `kelv_to_rgb` except that
-  except that it takes the argument in mireds (micro reciprocal degrees; equal to 1e6 / Kelvin) and directly computes (R, G, B) from mireds instead of going via chromaticities and applying various clipping and normalization steps as the simpler but slower `kelv_to_rgb_srgb` algorithm does.
-It uses tables of pre-computed polynomial approximations to achieve this.
-It does not have the Krystek (u, v) approximation error, but it does introduce its own errors of about the same magnitude, so results differ slightly from `kelv_to_rgb_srgb`.
+  it takes the argument in mireds (micro reciprocal degrees; equal to 1e6 / Kelvin) and directly computes (R, G, B) from mireds instead of going via chromaticities and applying various clipping and normalization steps as the simpler but slower `kelv_to_rgb_srgb` algorithm does.
+It uses tables of pre- computed polynomial approximations to achieve this.
+It does not have the Krystek (u, v) approximation error, but it does introduce its own errors of about the same magnitude, so results differ slightly from `kelv_to_rgb`.

 * `rgb_to_hsbk` -- this is the inverse conversion to `hsbk_to_rgb` and should
   be lossless, except to say that you must provide a Kelvin value to use in the